fiskmoz/dnd-combat-assistant/README.md

 # Dnd Combat Assistant

 Generate balanced encounters for your party given parameters for exmaple, number of players, location, encounter difficulty etc.
+Now also featuring a fully integrated initiative generator where you can dynamically remove monsters that die etc.

 ### Backlog:

-Fix high level encounter matching change colors of adjust component.
-Replace in create player component Favicons
+Fix high level encounter matching
-Initiative generator
+Favicons
-Sea only creatures still show up with land.
+Integrate damage calculations in initiative generator Sea only creatures still show up with land, sometimes?
 More monsters, more images.

 ### The Stack: